How To Fix Cloudy Hot Tub Water

 After you have shock dosed you should notice a considerable improvement in the water quality.

-There are a number of simple things you can do to help prevent or at least reduce the likelihood of your hot tub’s water getting cloudy:
+There are a number of simple things you can do to help prevent or at least reduce the likelihood of getting cloudy hot tub water:

 - Make sure water chemical levels are correct through regular dip tests